antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 }
 ```

-You can register an `IHostedService` and inject the instance of `IQueueService` into it.
+You can register an `IHostedService` and inject the instance of the `IQueueService` into it.

 ```c#
 services.AddSingleton<IHostedService, ConsumingService>();
 ```

-And then simply call `StartConsuming` so consumer can work in a background.
+And then simply call `StartConsuming` so a consumer can work in the background.

 ```c#
 public class ConsumingService : IHostedService